hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ![](images/target_platform_cont.jpg)

-1.  **Click the “CICS TS V5.3 with Liberty and PHP 1�7 to active it**, and then click OK to exit the Preference window.
+1.  **Click the “CICS TS V5.3 with Liberty and PHP” to active it**, and then click OK to exit the Preference window.

 <span id="_Appendix_B:_Configure" class="anchor"></span>